 - Swim & Dive – Pool Sharks

 - Tennis – ACES

 - Volleyball – Spike Squad

 “The first step to getting involved would be to buy season tickets.
 I’d recommend getting the Illini Pride pass, which gets you season passes to both basketball and football.
 That automatically makes you a member of Illini Pride and puts you on our newsletter list so you can stay involved.

 “To join Orange Krush, there is a donation fee that goes along with that, because it is actually a student-run philanthropic organization.
 There’s a minimum donation of $25 that you have to raise (or give yourself) to join Orange Krush.
 There are tiered levels of involvement, with the highest being $100.
 So that encourages our members to raise money.
 With this money we’ve supported community organizations like the Crisis Nursery in Champaign and Eastern Illinois Food Bank.

 “So Orange Krush looks a little different, but when it comes to the smaller sections, you can just show up, because we’re always going to have representatives there.”

-With over 1,800 registered student organizations (RSOs) at Illinois, the possibilities are endless.
+With 1,000 registered student organizations (RSOs) at Illinois, the possibilities are endless.
 To learn more about Illini Pride and how you can get involved, check out their website and socials below.